 (v) a new Bond movie is backed by a massive advertising budget.
 Everyone talks about it!
 Famous people (including members of The Royal Family) go to the premiere!
 It’s on the news, even in Turkey!

 After watching Spectre I feel like a reformed alcoholic who’s gone back for just one more drink: used, abused, cheated and it’s all my own fault.
-My head tells me that next time I’d be much more likely to enjoy something original, like a Japanese Gangsta Rap Movie or an Iranian vampire western.
+My head tells me that next time I’d be much more likely to enjoy something original, like a Japanese Gangsta Rap Movie.
 My heart says: I bet Bond 25 will be fun and cool.

 For: lovely aerial shots of London, Rome and Morocco.
 Daniel Craig, who I’ve met, is a perfectly nice bloke; as, no doubt, are many others involved in what is…